aspose-ocr/Aspose.OCR-Documentation/cpp/developer-guide/working-with-different-languages/_index.md

 ## Select Language for OCR Operation

 Aspose.OCR for C++ provides the option to specify the language to increase the efficiency of the OCR operation.
 For this, the API provides the [**RecognitionSettings.language_alphabet**](https://apireference.aspose.com/ocr/cpp/struct/recognition_settings#ae656be81807ebf1f6f1fa17694d458b9) property.
+You can pass the instance of the [**RecognitionSettings**](https://apireference.aspose.com/ocr/cpp/struct/recognition_settings) class to the [**page_settings**](https://apireference.aspose.com/ocr/cpp/groupAspose#ga028cce64d935cf8fc8d5eab3d3713ebf) method of the [**OCR**](https://apireference.aspose.com/ocr/cpp/namespace/aspose.ocr) class.
 The [**RecognitionSettings.language_alphabet**](https://apireference.aspose.com/ocr/cpp/struct/recognition_settings#ae656be81807ebf1f6f1fa17694d458b9) property accepts the language enum as value.
 The language enum has the following members.

 |Member|Language|
 | :- | :- |